 As the students observe construction, they begin to understand that while ideas and theoretical notions can influence the choice of materials, so can the character and properties of a material initiate design response.
 This understanding informs the second, empirical mode of analysis.
-Utilizing a corner of their studio design project (a small cabin on the coast), students engage in establishing an analogue between conceptual intent and material manifestation.
+Utilizing a corner of their studio design project, students establish an analogue between conceptual intent and material manifestation.
 The students are required to resolve the construction of an intersection between three horizontal planes and two vertical planes in an environmentally controlled building.
 The exercise requires them to delineate each stage of construction in the erection of the material assemblage.
 Each constructive and material element of the walls and the intersecting floor and roof planes are delineated in axonometric on separate sheets of mylar.
-The layers of mylar each describe a moment within the construction, that when combined, illustrate a full construction sequence: empirically modeling construction through drawing.
+The layers of mylar each describe a moment within the construction, that when combined, illustrate a full construction sequence; empirically modeling construction through drawing.
 The scaffoldings and forms necessary for the proposed construction must be drawn in place as well, reinforcing the students' understanding of how buildings are made.
 Desk critiques in studio reiterate the logic behind each choice of material and its orientation for specific climate and place, while the Materials and Methods module informs that logic through consecutive site visits and the lab project.
 As a result, the students are imbued with a sense of the inevitability of consequences to every design decision, and are constantly asked to defend their values and design criteria.

-Figs. 11 and 12.
-Examples of single frame sequence drawings made in Module II laboratory exercises.
+Figures 8 and 9 examples of single frame sequence drawings made in Module II laboratory exercises.
 Example of a slip formed concrete casting system.

-Figs. 13 and 14.
-Examples of single frame sequence drawings made in Module II laboratory exercises.
+Figures 10 and 11 examples of single frame sequence drawings made in Module II laboratory exercises.
 Example of reinforced concrete masonry system.